IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 <img src="/img/2x2-room.png" />

-This is a a 2x2 room with only doors on the left and right sides.
+This is a 2x2 room with only doors on the left and right sides.
 When IsaacScript goes to replace this room, it will look through your rooms for a matching room - a 2x2 room with only doors on the left and right sides.
 If it doesn't find any, then it will give up, and leave the room as-is.

 Thus, this means that if you want to have 100% custom rooms generated for your custom stage, you must have at least one room for every room shape + door configuration that is present on the base stage.